peter-smallidge/slash-wall-vegetation/README.md

       write_csv(plot.data, "tidy_plot_2019.csv")

-The file "seedling_ht_analysis.Rmd" reads this file "tidy_seedling_heights_2017-2019.csv".
+The file "seedling_ht_analysis.Rmd" reads the file "tidy_seedling_heights_2017-2019.csv".
 The data are the heights of exposed seedlings in regen plots to assess the potential for American beech to dominate following harvest.
 The original file is "seedling_ht_input_format.Rmd"  An OLD file is "seedling_height_analysis.Rmd" that could be deleted or ignored.